Make sure that the sort order for the writing systems are set correctly in FLEx, as the alphabet is automatically created based on how you set it up.

 (use the template “Page Fullwidth”)

-- English (or reversal language) – Vernacular: [reversalindex1]
+- First reversal language – Vernacular: [reversalindex1]

 - Categories: [categories]